crategate/crateful/README.md

 # Crateful - For Music Collectors & DJs

 Let's say you've acquired a trove of new music files.
-Sorting through them, desciding what to save and what to delete, can take hours.
+Sorting through them, deciding what to save and what to delete, can take hours.

 This app streamlines the process.